Sir Thomas Hyde Crawley-Boevey, 5th Bt.1,2

 Frances Elizabeth Peters1

-Frances Elizabeth Peters was the daughter of Reverend Thomas Peters and Frances Curtis-Hayward.1 She married Sir Thomas Hyde Crawley-Boevey, 5th Bt., son of Sir Martin Hyde Crawley-Boevey, 4th Bt. and Elizabeth Daubeny, on 25 July 1865 at Eastington, Gloucestershire, England.1 She died on 24 November 1905.2
+Frances Elizabeth Peters was born in 1842 at Eastlington, Gloucestershire, England.2 She was the daughter of Reverend Thomas Peters and Frances Curtis-Hayward.1 She married Sir Thomas Hyde Crawley-Boevey, 5th Bt., son of Sir Martin Hyde Crawley-Boevey, 4th Bt. and Elizabeth Daubeny, on 25 July 1865 at Eastington, Gloucestershire, EnglandG.1 She died on 24 November 1905 at Flaxley, Gloucestershire, England.3,4

 Her married name became Crawley-Boevey.